 “At this time, I came across the Calor Rural Community Fund and thought I’d give it a go and submit an application.
 Soon enough we were accepted, and the crowdfunding stage began.”

-The first stage of the Rural Community Fund process involved setting out the aims of the project to encourage crowdfunding from the public, who can donate towards the worthy causes of Calor’s initiative.
-Once the projects were shared on the Calor website, every like, share and donation to a project was worth points that accumulated at the end of this stage.
-The highest scoring projects then went through to the finals where they were scored by a panel of impartial judges.
+The first stage of the Rural Community Fund process involves setting out the aims of the project to encourage crowdfunding from the public, who can donate towards the worthy initiatives.
+Once the projects are shared on the Calor website, every like, share and donation to a project is worth points that accumulate at the end of this stage.
+The highest scoring projects then go through to the finals where they are scored by a panel of impartial judges.

 Dilys continues: “It is hard work, especially considering at this time it was the start of the first lockdown when nothing was certain and for a lot of people money was tight, but Calor were amazing with helping us through the process and keeping in touch throughout.
 Even if somebody donated a pound, I was extremely grateful, so never in my wildest dreams did I think we’d raise enough money with the Calor funding and crowdfunding for two beach wheelchairs!
 The local community was so incredibly generous, and we feel closer to them from the experience.”

 Llys Cadfan was one of 21 applicants to receive the funding from Calor after being chosen by a panel of impartial judges, following the public support stage.
 The project was in the £2,500 category and in total raised almost £9,500 for their cause.
 This meant they were able to build storage as well as purchase an additional beach wheelchair and have sufficient funds for maintenance as a result.

 Dilys said: “After we received this incredible amount of funding, we were able to purchase two beach wheelchairs, a ramp and a shed to store them in.
 We are all so thankful to Calor for the opportunity to be able to bring so much happiness to the residents.